xionghuichen/RLAssistant/README.md

 ```
 the figure will be stored in "LOG_ROOT/results/log_name/"

-hyper-parameters: the hyperparameters will be record in the "text" tab of tensorboard and a pickle files of Tester object.
+hyper-parameters: the hyperparameters will be recorded in the "text" tab of Tensorboard and a pickle file of Tester object.
 The Tester object is stored in "LOG_ROOT/archive_tester/log_name/"

 "log_name" above is a formatted string contraining "task_name/datetime/ip/record_param"